 How Do Stocks Hold Up During High Inflation?

 Inflation can be a problem when it comes to investing.
 Historically, nominal stock market returns may still be positive.
 However, real rates return suffer.
-Remember, real return is the return you get above inflation.
+Remember, nominal returns are the returns you receive including inflation.
+Real return is the return you get above inflation.

 Unfortunately, during inflationary periods, we find that real rates of return within stock markets tend to fall vs. periods of average or low inflation.